Best Studio Monitors of 2018

 Studio monitors are not just useful in studios.
 You can use them to upgrade your desktop speakers for better sound when gaming.
 You can connect them to your TV to get a higher quality sound.
 You can also use them if you just want a better listening experience in general when playing music.
-Even if your budget isn’t very flexible, you will still be able to purchase a pair of the best home studio monitors.
+Even if your budget isn’t very flexible, there are a perfect set of studio monitors available for you.

 Active or Passive

 1. Mackie CR Series CR3 - The Best Studio Monitor of 2018

 Coming in at number one are the Mackie CR3 speakers.
 Designed to deliver studio-quality sound, they are the perfect addition to help produce your multimedia creations.
 They have been built using only the best components.

 Equipped with high-output drivers, a true studio monitor waveguide system, and an all wood cabinet, the CR3 speakers are carefully designed to deliver the best quality sound.
 The wood cabinet is superior to the usual plastic ones you will find on many other studio monitors.
 Custom-tuned rear firing bass ports contribute to a nice bass sound.

 The controls are conveniently located on the front panel for easy access.
 The aux input allows you to connect your smartphone or tablet.
 There is a headphone output as well as a volume knob that is also used as the on/off switch.
 To give you more control over your system, the left/right speaker placement switch allows you to choose which side of your setup has volume control.